-Charles Huff begins his first season as defensive backs coach at Northern Arizona University.
+Charles Huff enters his third season as defensive backs coach at Northern Arizona University.

 Huff joins Souers’ staff after recent positions at Florida A&M University as defensive coordinator (2005-07) and defensive ends and special teams coordinator at Central Florida from 1997-03.
 He most recently coached at Miles College in Fairfield, Ala.